dribnet/purvs/README.md

 ## PS2 MDDN 242 2018

-Style 2:
+Style 3:

-My second idea is to have an arrow shape that can be rotated and stretched to form the main part of the letter.
-I have also included two circle shapes that can change position and either be visibile or not.
+My third idea is to create the letters from two lines and a ring shape.
+The ring can change position and size but the thickness will stay the same.
+All of the letters will use the ring shape.
+The two lines will have optional visibility and can change position and angle, but not thickness.